CodingGagan/markdown_test/kubecost-cloud/cloud-installation-and-onboarding.md

 ### Accepting an invitation

 Invitations to join are sent out via email.
-To join a team, you must follow the invitation link and register for Kubecost Cloud (see above).
+To join a team, you must follow the invitation link and register for nOps Cloud (see above).
 Once logged in, you will see a banner at the top of your page which will allow you to officially join the team.
 You can also accept an invite on the Settings page under Manage Teams.

 ### Editing your team